enockabere/Get-Started/django/README.md

 ### Updating You project dependencies

-pip freeze saves all packages in the environment including those that you don’t use in your current project. **pipreqs** only saves the packages that are installed in your virtual environment
+Pip freeze saves all packages in the environment including those that you don’t use in your current project.

+**pipreqs** only saves the packages that are installed in your virtual environment

 ```bash
 pip install pipreqs